-Internship - Occupational Work Experience is a supervised worksite placement the student earns which is related to the student's educational and occupational the student earns which is related to the student's educational and occupational goals.
+Internship - Occupational Work Experience is a supervised worksite placement the student earns which is related to the student's educational and occupational goals.
 The program will assist students in acquiring relevant work experience and awareness of career opportunities in their chosen field of study.
 This course may be repeated for a maximum of 24 units.
 Each 50 hours of paid work equals one quarter unit.
 Each 40 hours of non-paid work equals one quarter unit.